 -Poly 80 is NOT required for these water-soluble dyes, but if you use a high amount of oil we recommend it.
 Poly 80 helps mix the oils with the water so you don’t have oil slicks on top of the water.

 -Many people like to “bloom” their baking soda ahead of time.
 Blooming means adding water to the dye to make it “pop” or “come to life”.
-Since this colour is alkaline stable this is a good option.
-To do this either add your dye to your baking soda and spritz with water, or add your dye to a small amount of water in a cup, mix well, then add to your baking soda.
+Since this color is alkaline stable this is a good option.
+To do this either add your dye to your baking soda and spritz with water or add your dye to a small amount of water in a cup, mix well, then add to your baking soda.
 Alcohol can morph this color.
 Mix very well then let dry for 24 hours.
-Use your coloured baking soda as you would normally.
+Use your colored baking soda as you would normally.

 -Most dyes are light and UV sensitive.
 Some will fade in sunlight/UV light.